duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-08-data-collection-methodologies-for-ai-driven-robotics.md

 ### 3. Apple Vision Pro App

 #### Advanced Sensory Capabilities
 In addition to more traditional data collections outlined above, we have also developed a custom data collection app for the Apple Vision Pro.
-The Vision Pro is equipped with state-of-the-art sensors including depth sensors, infrared illuminators, lidar scanners, and RGB cameras.
+The Vision Pro is equipped with state-of-the-art sensors including a stereoscopic 3D main camera system enabling spatial video capture, 2 high resolution main cameras, 6 world-facing tracking cameras, 4 eye-tracking cameras and a LiDAR scanner.

 This offers unprecedented data collection capabilities in a low friction form factor.
 Users can wear the Apple Vision Pro in pass-through mode and perform the task as they usually do with their own hands, instead of using UMI grippers or a teleoperated robot to perform the task.
 This technology captures intricate environmental and interaction details, ideal for training AI-driven robots in complex tasks.